QuantumSimulator

 Bloch sphere

-Rotates 180° around the X axis.
-Swaps the north pole (|0⟩) and south pole (|1⟩).
-Equatorial states on the X axis (|+⟩, |−⟩) are unchanged.
+Rotates the Bloch vector 180° around the X axis.
+The north pole (∣0⟩) and south pole (∣1⟩) swap.
+States on the X axis (∣+⟩, |−⟩) stay fixed because they are eigenstates of X.

-Worked example
+Step-by-step example

 Preparing |1⟩ from the default state

-2. 2Apply X: the state becomes |1⟩.
+2. 2Apply X. The state becomes ∣1⟩.

-3. 3Measurement gives 1 with certainty.
+3. 3Measure.
+The result is 1 with certainty.

-4. 4This is how you prepare ancilla qubits in the |1⟩ state for algorithms like Deutsch’s.
+4. 4This is how you initialize helper qubits (ancillas) to ∣1⟩ for algorithms like Deutsch’s.

-• Initializing qubits to |1⟩ (since hardware starts at |0⟩)
+• Initializing qubits to |1⟩, since hardware starts all qubits at |0⟩

-• Preparing |−⟩ = H|1⟩ by doing X then H
+• Preparing |−⟩ = H|1⟩ by applying X then H

-• CNOT = controlled-X, Toffoli = doubly-controlled-X
+• CNOT = controlled-X, and Toffoli = doubly-controlled-X, both built from X

-Why this gate matters
+Why this gate matters for what comes next

 Test your understanding